lostfictions/eslint-config-lostfictions/README.md

 }
 ```

-for these reasons, `eslint-config-lostfictions` warns when using the `in`
+For these reasons, `eslint-config-lostfictions` warns when using the `in`
-operator, _unless the left-hand operand is a string literal_. this should catch
+operator, _unless the left-hand operand is a string literal_.
+This should catch
 a majority of code-smell cases while still permitting the relatively safer case
 of using `in` to narrow a union of TypeScript types.

-keep in mind that the preferred way to narrow unions is the use of a
+Keep in mind that the preferred way to narrow union types is the use of a
-_discriminant property_. (for example, the `kind` property in `type Shape = { kind: 'circle'; radius: number } | { kind: 'square'; size: number }`.)
+_discriminant property_.
+(For example, the `kind` property in `type Shape = { kind: 'circle'; radius: number } | { kind: 'square'; size: number }`.)
 discriminants sidestep the need to reach for something like `in` in the first
 place.